svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 <details><summary>Expand examples of filters available:</summary><br>

- * Exchange(s)
- * Capitalisation
- * Country
- * Sector/Industry
- * 1-week high/low
- * 1-month high/low
- * 52-week high/low
- * 9-day SMA
- * 20-day SMA
- * 50-day SMA
- * 200-day SMA
- * MACD
- * RSI
- * Ichimoku Cloud
- * Volatility
- * Return from ICO
- * Performance (1, 2, 3)
- * Analyst recommendation
+Market Cap
+Exchange
+Algorithm
+Type
- * Price
+Price
- * Technical pattern
- * ICO date
- * New high/low
- * Overbought/Oversold
+Performance
+Max supply
+Volume 24h
+Age
+Circulating supply
+Sector
+Type
- * Average volume
+Average volume 52 weeks
- * Most active
- * Most volatile
- * Major news
+ICO amount
+Return on ICO USD/ETH
+Medium/Telegram/Twitter followers, Reddit subscriber Svandis Indice
+Performance (price and volume)
+Moving average (Price and Price Crossover)
+Oscillators (RSI, Stochastic oscillator, Stochastic RSI, William %R) Trend indicators (MACD, MACD Histogram, Parabolic SAR, ADX) Ichimoku Cloud (Price/Cloud, Tenkan/Kijun)
+Volatility (ATR, Bollinger bands)
+Volume (Ease of movement, OBV)
+NVT Signal, NVT Ratio

 </details>

 ## Newsfeed
 Svandis is developing a customisable newsfeed for financial markets, with an initial focus on the cryptocurrency industry.
 Our goal is to aggregate crypto-related news across a variety of sources that have been shown to significantly influence the market, including websites, Twitter, Reddit, Telegram, Medium, and other blogs.
 We aim to provide traders with this information in real-time.

-With access to the Svandis newsfeed, crypto-market traders will no longer need to follow hundreds of Twitter accounts, subscribe to newsletters, keep numerous tabs opened in their web browser, alternate between sources, etc. They will receive all the news they need in one place, and will be among the first to know when the market is moving.
+With access to the Svandis newsfeed, crypto-market traders will no longer need to follow hundreds of Twitter accounts, subscribe to newsletters, keep numerous tabs opened in their web browser, alternate between sources, etc. They will receive all the news they need in one place, and will be among the first to know when and why the market is moving.
 Svandis will track thousands of sites both automatically and manually, fetching and highlighting the most important news using machine learning, language processing and the human insight of the Research Community and professional analysts and journalists.

 Each news source will be assigned a set of tags, including but not limited to:
-**Descriptors:** Name of the digital asset, ICO or token sale **Sector:** Art, Sports, Gambling, Education, etc **Category:** Partnership, Project update, Token sale, New Listing, Legal,  Regulation, Event **Importance:** Regular News, Hot News, Breaking News **Sentiment:** Bullish, Bearish
+**Descriptors:** Name of the digital asset, ICO or token sale, symbol **Sector:** Art, Sports, Gambling, Education, Banking, Business services, Charity, Cryptocurrency, etc **Category:** Partnership, Project update, Token sale, New Listing, Legal,  Regulation, Event **Importance:** Regular News, Hot News, Breaking News **Sentiment:** Bullish, Bearish
+**Media type:** video, article, blog, image/infographic, forum/discussion group

 Crypto-market participants seeking real time information will be able to customise their newsfeed according to their needs.
 For example, if a trader is interested in a token that has just been issued after a token sale, and is not yet listed on any of the major exchanges, they will be able to configure their newsfeed in such a way that they will receive news about this particular token in regards to exchange listings, or post ICO status.
 As the popularity of the Svandis platform grows the goal is to sign exclusive contracts with companies, exchanges and other news sources in order to publish their own news releases first at a predetermined time, in a single place and without information leaks.

 The newsfeed works in correlation with our community of data miners.
 Svandis analysts collect trustworthy news outlets online and program carefully chosen CSS selectors to lock onto the URLs of new articles found within the sources.
 It is then the design of the automated data mining workers (on the locally running Svandis Data Mining App) to use community resources to scrape new URLs to submit to Svandis in return for SVN rewards.

-Newsfeed sources will intialy be curated by the internal team for the benefit of our community.
+Newsfeed sources will initially be curated by the internal team for the benefit of our community.
 As our technology stack develops, we will add more features allowing for users to add their own news sources.
 This will require validation mechanisms to approve new content including a final check by a mediator or analyst of the Svandis internal team before being published.
+A huge Research Community will be faster and more efficient than an internal team, as with scaling of user participation we create an autonomous environment to compile cryptocurrency news/info.

 Through supervised machine learning, we will improve the tagging mechanisms over time by harvesting common terms and trends related to the tags that pull the highest quality news stories.
 Natural language processing and sentiment analysis are important components of machine learning theory we will need to apply to help tag and identify trends in blockchain projects.

 Research community users utilizing the newsfeed have the option to tag the sentiment (e.g.., bearish, bullish) of articles in the feed as a means of notifying the community on the current or changing sentiment in the market or news.
 This feature is for users that contribute to the research community, and benefits basic users with better insights on the community sentiment for a given project.
 Additionally relevant tags will be made available as necessary, such as the “flagging” of an article to mark it as more "significant" in order to grasp bigger news making an impact on the community.
 Offering sentiment analysis and catalysts as discussed later, we can create a more robust service of alerts for our users on demand with market trends.

-Users also have the ability to mark items within a newsfeed as Toxic, which is then saved within their own profile preferences.
+Website sources for the news feed may change CSS selectors, have their site hacked, or purposely publish false information over time.
+Articles from such news feed sources are toxic, so users should have the ability to mark items within a newsfeed as such.
+At this time users may block content from sites they deem toxic.
 Articles marked as toxic can help the team of analysts at Svandis refine newsfeeds in order to maintain a consistently trustworthy offering.
+Sources validated as toxic should be paused, modified, or deleted from feed.
 Through a combination of tags we are able to curate the feed and ensure an increase in quality offered by the newsfeed over time.
 This mechanism will work to show a news source % of toxic articles, and will give the users the options to exclude certain news sources based on this metric.

 ## Charts